 - Cooking supplies – whipped cream dispensers (called whippets), olive oil and vegetable oil sprays

 - Cleaning supplies – aerosol air fresheners, leather cleaners, keyboard dusters and deodorizers

 - Other household and commercial products – paint thinners or removers, contact cement, varnishes, dry-cleaning fluids, lighter fluid, degreasers, butane lighters and propane tanks

-With the availability of inhalants, it’s easy for anyone to obtain and abuse these supplies.
-Due to their cheapness and accessibility, it is not surprising that the majority of inhalant abusers are teens.
+With the easy availability and low cost of the inhalants, anyone can obtain and abuse these supplies.
+It is not surprising that the majority of the abusers are teens and young adults.